-Hilary Botein is an Assistant Professor at the School of Public Affairs at Baruch College and has taught classes on nonprofit housing development, public regulation of land use and housing policy.
+Hilary Botein is an Associate Professor at the Marxe School of Public and International Affairs at Baruch College and has taught classes on nonprofit housing development, public regulation of land use and housing policy.
 Her current research focuses on subprime lending in Bedford-Stuyvesant, Brooklyn, and labor unions and affordable housing.
 She is available to comment on the following topics:

 — Low income housing